 Since the system’s implementation, piloted at Warren Barr Gold Coast in Chicago, there has been a 39% reduction, a 20% reduction in call-light response time after the first quarter of deployment, and a 50% reduction by the fourth quarter.

-We thought we had to search for designers in Silicon Valley for this level of work.
-Turns out we were wrong.
+We thought we had to search for designers in Silicon Valley for this quality of work.
+MSTQ proved us wrong.